aditya06121/Web-Calculator/README.md

 ## Usage

 To use the calculator, simply open the `index.html` file in your web browser.
 Input your mathematical expressions using the provided buttons or directly via keyboard.
-Press the "=" button to evaluate the expression and see the result displayed on the screen.
+Press the 'Enter' key to evaluate the expression and see the result displayed on the screen.

-## Future Improvements

-In the future, I plan to enhance this project by adding server-side functionalities using Node.js for mathematical computation and integrating a SQL database for storing user data.
-This will enable features such as saving calculation history, user authentication, and personalized settings.

 ## Contributions